 The littoral/intertidal zone can be divided into different zones across the rocky shore that each have similar environments.
 Above the intertidal zone sits the supralittoral zone which is virtually a terrestrial environment.
 Species found within the supralittoral zone must be tolerant to high levels of salt caused from wave spray.
 Here it is common to find periwinkles (little snails with elongated shells) and lichens on the rocks but the diversity of species in the supralittoral zone is fairly limited.

 Between both the supralittoral and intertidal zones is the littoral fringe or the intertidal fringe.
-This is the area where the high tide may or may not be cover the rocks depending on the height of the tide.
+This is the area where the high tide may or may not be covering the rocks depending on the height of the tide.
 Tide heights vary depending on the placement of the Moon, the Sun and atmospheric pressure.
-The diversity and abundance of animals and plants is still low in the littoral fringe and periwinkles are still the animals you are most likely to find.
+The diversity and abundance of animals and plants are still low in the littoral fringe and periwinkles are still the animals you are most likely to find.

 Below the littoral fringe is the most diverse and interesting area of the rocky shore, the intertidal zone.
 The regular covering and uncovering of the shore by the waves provides a regular income of food and nutrients for plants and animals.